Time to feast

 Duluth: Sponsored by the Greater Downtown Council, Restaurant Weeks are in March and November.
 Three-course lunches are $10 and dinners $25.

-Lake Geneva: The dining week in this southeast Wisconsin resort town is June 3-12.
-Lunches are $10 and dinners $25 and $35.
+Lake Geneva: The dining week in this southeast Wisconsin resort town is in April-May.
+Lunches are $10 and $15 and dinners $25 and $35.

 Green Bay: More than 50 restaurants offer multi-course lunches for $10 and dinners for $10, $20 or $30 during Restaurant Week in July.

 Des Moines: Sponsored by dsm Magazine and the visitors bureau, Restaurant Week is in August.
 Diners pay $25 for one three-course dinner or two lunches.